uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/abs.rst

-   Specificationsfor special values of the complex functions are defined according to the following formula
+   Specifications for special values of the complex functions are defined according to the following formula